This article has been kindly shared by Alison Richmond of Provention.

 Office comfort is pivotal not just for your physical well-being but also for mental clarity and efficiency.
 When we focus solely on tasks, neglecting our posture or surroundings, it can lead to discomfort or even long-term health issues.
 By understanding the primary contributors to a comfortable office environment, you can significantly enhance your workday experience.

-Your chair is more than just a seat; it’s a foundation for your entire posture throughout the day.
+Your chair is more than just a seat.
+The chair is the foundation for your entire posture throughout the day.
 A chair that supports your spine, offers adjustable height, and provides adequate cushioning can make a world of difference.
 Having your feet on an angled footstool will ensure you utilise the back support of your chair and remove any pressure under your thighs.

 The Desk is the Foundation of your Workspace